 Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

 The Kitgum-Pader Project arose from two East African reconnaissance trips by the late Dr Nick Archibald and Mike Doepel in 2010 and 2011, seeking first mover belt-scale exploration opportunities.
 During 2011 new airborne magnetic/radiometric data sets were obtained for all of Uganda, Rwanda and Western Kenya.
-These were levelled and stitched to an older Tanzanian data set by Steve Massey, Principal Geophysicist of Spinifex Geophysics, and a comprehensive geological/geophysical interpretation was undertaken.
+These were levelled and stitched to an older Tanzanian data set by Steve Massey, Sipa's Consulting Geophysicist, and a comprehensive geological/geophysical interpretation was undertaken.

 Figure 1: Project Location & Tenure.

 The Ugandan project is testament to Sipa’s history of greenfields discovery, this time essentially as a ‘first mover’ in a virtually unexplored terrane.

 Having effectively established a corporate entity in 2012, SEUL set about recruiting consultants, administrative, geological and support staff.
 A field base was established in Kitgum town, near the centre of the project and Sipa’s Senior Field Manager in Australia, Bill Willmott, was seconded to SEUL, appointed as a Director of SEUL, and took up residence in Kitgum.